 Upon receiving the XML file, the Workspace ONE Intelligent Hub for Windows Rugged creates a custom attributes output file.
 During the next check-in with Workspace ONE UEM, the Workspace ONE Intelligent Hub sends the output file to the Workspace ONE UEM console.

-Once the XML file installs, the custom attributes requested in the file are reported to the UEM console.
-These values display in the UEM console on the Device Details page under custom attributes.
+Once the XML file installs, the custom attributes requested in the file are reported to the Workspace ONE UEM console.
+These values display in the Workspace ONE UEM console on the Device Details page under custom attributes.
 The Device Details page enables you to view the name of the attribute and the values returned from each device.
 These values can be used to create product assignment rules using the Custom Rules system.

 To synchronize the registry settings on a Windows Rugged device with the console, which is likely the most common use of custom attributes for Windows Rugged devices, you must create a custom XML file.
-Below is an example of the format of an XML file that can pull information from the registry on a device:
+Here is an example of the format of an XML file that can pull information from the registry on a device:

 <?xml version="1.0"?>-<wap-provisioningdoc allowRemoval="True" name="GetTypicalRegValues/V_1" id="5a63204f-848c-42d5-9c14-4ca070743920"> -<characteristic uuid="f49a9cb5-48e9-47cd-84cc-ef122dcb5d50" type="com.airwatch.getregistryinfo.winmo"> <reg_value value_name="Username" key_name="HKEY_LOCAL_MACHINE\Ident" custom_attribute_name="HKLM_Ident_Username"/> <reg_value value_name="OrigName" key_name="HKEY_LOCAL_MACHINE\Ident" custom_attribute_name="HKLM_Ident_OrigName"/> <reg_value value_name="BootCount" key_name="HKEY_LOCAL_MACHINE\Comm" custom_attribute_name="HKLM_Comm_BootCount"/> <reg_value value_name="DeviceIdAlgorithm" key_name="HKEY_LOCAL_MACHINE\Software\AirWatch" custom_attribute_name="Software_AirWatch_DeviceIdAlgorithm"/> </characteristic></wap-provisioningdoc>